 Method of Monitoring: Prior to issuance of any grading, demolition or building permits pursuant to this approval a report shall be prepared, by a professional who meets the Secretary of the Interior's professional qualification standards, demonstrating that the testing and geoarchaeological study described under MM CUL-1 have been conducted to sufficient standards and whether the sites are eligible for listing on the California Registry of Historic Resources or meets the definition of a "unique archeological resource" as defined in Public Resource Code 21083.2.
-In the event that the sites are found to be eligible for listing on the California Registry of Historic Resources or if they would meet the definition of a "unique archeological resources" or if they would meet the definition of a "unique archeological resources" or if they would meet the definition of a "unique archeological resource" under the provisions of Public Resource Code 21083.2(i) or the treatment of a "unique archeological resource" under the provisions of Public Resource Code 21083.2.
+In the event that the sites are found to be eligible for listing on the California Registry of Historic Resources or if they would meet the definition of a "unique archeological resource" or if they would meet the definition of a "unique archeological resource" under the provisions of Public Resource Code 21083.2(i) or the treatment of a "unique archeological resource" under the provisions of Public Resource Code 21083.2.